mess110/vrum/tutorials/SCENES.md

 }
 ```

-If you want to use intervals/timeouts their are managed automatically if you use the
+If you want to use intervals/timeouts their are managed automatically if you
-`scene.setInterval` and `scene.setTimeout` functions.
-When the scene is uninitialized,
+use the `scene.setInterval` and `scene.setTimeout` functions.
+When the scene
-the intervals/timeouts are also stopped.
+is uninitialized, the intervals/timeouts are also stopped.

-To switch a scene use `Engine.switchScene(newScene)` function.
-This will also take
+To switch a scene use `Engine.switch(newScene)` function.
+This will also
-care of a smooth scene transition.
-Input is also disabled during switching of scenes.
+take care of a smooth scene transition.
+Input is also disabled during switching
+of scenes.

 Each scene has a `tick` method.
-This method is called each and every single frame of
+This method is called each and every single
-rendering.
-The parameter `tpf` stands for time per frame and basically tells you how
+frame of rendering.
+The parameter `tpf` stands for time per frame and
-long a frame took to render.
-If you example you wanted an object to spin continously,
+basically tells you how long a frame took to render.
+If you example you wanted
-you could do:
+an object to spin continously, you could do:

 ```
 class GameScene extends Scene {